-Estanguet wants Paris 2024 to be 'new model'
+Paris 2024 to be 'new model' of sustainable Games

 "We are counting on everyone - athletes and spectators - to play their part.

 Grenon said Paris 2024 will be the first games to use 100% renewable electricity, comparing it to the 4million litres of diesel London 2012 used to power generators.
+Three countries have already agreed to send their athlete delegations by train, the Netherlands, Belgium and Great Britain.

 Although there have been concerns around security in France after recent riots in the capital and incidents at the 2022 Champions League final, Estanguet says it remains his priority.